The IG Algorithm is a paradox:

 The following publishers are embracing video on Instagram and the results speak for themselves:

 Live video is also a great way to engage your audience, especially for events.
 Your followers will be notified that you are going live, allowing them to chime in and comment as you do so.
-Michael Stelzner, founder of Social Media Examiner, found that the more they did Live video, the more exposure their page content received.
+Michael Stelzner, the originator of Social Media Examiner, found that the more they did Live video, the more exposure their page content received.

 Contests and Giveaways: Another Major Key to Beating the Algorithm